 I received my Master’s Degree in Counseling Psychology with a focus in Marriage and Family Therapy from Lewis & Clark College in 2011.

 I believe that the therapeutic relationship is paramount to successful therapeutic outcomes.
 My style of therapy is open, warm and collaborative.
-I often say to my clients that those who seek therapy for anxiety are the bravest clients I know, because therapy is the process of facing your fears.
-It’s important to me that we work together to establish trust so that facing your fears can feel safe and can ultimately be effective.
+I often say to my clients, that those who seek therapy for anxiety are the bravest clients I know, because therapy is the process of facing your fears and being willing to confront discomfort.
+It’s important to me that we work together to establish trust so that this process can feel safe and can ultimately be effective.

 When I am not working with clients, I love spending time with family and friends enjoying the great Pacific Northwest.
 I live here in the Portland area with my husband, our two young daughters and our dog, Juniper.
 We enjoy camping, skiing, traveling and cooking together.